 Wildcat Wayside is a small roadside stop along the Cherokee Scenic Highway (SC-11 & US 276).
 I’ve passed it for years on my way to Table Rock, Lake Jocassee, and Western North Carolina.
 And on the weekends in the summer, the place is packed.
-So I made it a priority to hike this easy loop trail on an early morning in mid-May.

 So the main reason people come to the Wildcat Wayside are the waterfalls.
 There are three of them, but the first two are beautiful and easily accessible (like literally a stone’s throw from the highway).
 While the third is at the far end of the loop trail, but the hike is gentle and easy.

 Parking along the road here can be quite difficult if you’re coming during busy times.
 And in the summer, the place is busy.
 There’s a pretty long/wide shoulder here on the northern side of the highway which is where most people park.